-Foreign currency risk
+b Foreign currency risk

-The Company has no balance in foreign currency and thus consequently the Company is not exposed to foreign exchange risk.
+The Company has no balances in foreign currency and consequently the Company is not exposed to foreign currency risk.

+ii Credit risk

-Credit risk Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
-The maximum exposure of the financial assets are contributed by cash and requivalents and loans.
+Credit risk refers to the risk of default on its obligation by the counterparty resulting in a financial loss.
+The maximum exposure of the financial assets are contributed by cash and cash equivalents.
 Bank balances are held with only high rated banks.